Many men with prostate cancer are eager to find a suitable prostate cancer diet.

 Focusing on vitamin E and vitamin D intake is equally impactful.

-Vitamin E is said to have a mild protective effect on prostate cancer.
+Vitamin E is recognized for its mild protective effect against prostate cancer.

 In comparison, vitamin D from supplements and diet depict a correlation with reduced BPH (benign prostatic hypertrophy) prevalence rate.
 Vitamin D supplementation could lessen prostate volume in BPH patients.